CompOmics/compomics.github.io/denovogui/_posts/2015-09-03-denovocli.md

                         Defaults to the version provided with DeNovoGUI.

 -pnovo_folder           The folder where pNovo+ is installed.
                         Defaults to the version provided with DeNovoGUI.

+-novor_folder           The folder where Novor is installed.
+                        Defaults to the version provided with DeNovoGUI.

 -threads                The number of threads to use for the processing.